 - 1967 – Interstate 95 opened (1) from Eau Gallie to Scottsmoor and (2) from Bunnell to Jacksonville were opened.
 Interstate 95 under construction from Jacksonville north to Gross.

-- 1970 – Interstate 95 opened from Florida 60 to Gross.
-Interstate 95 under construction from Gross north to the Florida-Georgia State Line.
+- 1970 – Interstate 95 opened from SR 60 to Gross.
+I-95 under construction from Gross north to the Florida-Georgia State Line.

 - 1971 – Interstate 95 opened from Gross to the Florida-Georgia State Line.